 Your skin would crack if it got exposed to eighty miles-per-hour wind, or if you stayed out in the hot sun for hours.
 It is the same thing that happens to your leather gloves over time.
 Conditioning your leather items will rejuvenate them with the essential oils that diminish with usage, time, and getting exposed to a lot of things.
 Moisture will be restored to the pores of your gloves through conditioning that will increase the quality and service life of your pair.

 Step 1: Spreading the Conditioner to the Clean Leather Gloves

 You will see that there are tons of leather conditioners available while conducting your research on how to go about conditioning your leather gloves.
 There are various opinions on which products work best.
-So, the critical step is to get one that suits the design and age of your gloves and then adhere to the particular instructions.
+So, the critical step is to get one that suits the design and age of your pair and then adhere to the particular instructions.

 While a lot of such conditioners follow a similar application method, the most effective practices and guidelines provided by the manufacturer can slightly vary.
 Just like with the cleaner, spread the conditioner moderately to a soft cloth or a sponge.
-Then, apply it in circular movements to your gloves.
+Then, apply it in circular movements to your pair.

 Step 2: Leave the Apparel to Dry

 Conditioning is an essential part of the cleaning process.
-To make it effective, you have to make sure that the apparel dries out the same way it needed after cleaning.
+To make it effective, you have to make sure that the apparel dries out the same way it is needed after cleaning.
 It will ensure that your motorbike gloves absorb all the essential oils from the conditioner.
-Thus, your motorbike leather gear will look as if new and serve you for long.
+Thus, your motorbike leather gear will look as if new and serve you for a long.

 Step 3: Do Not Condition Your Gloves Excessively